threefoldtech/0-stor_v2/README.md

 ### Config file explanation

-- `data_shards`: The minimum amount of shards which are needed to recover the original data.
+- `minimal_shards`: The minimum amount of shards which are needed to recover the original data.
-- `parity_shards`: The amount of redundant data shards which are generated when the data is encoded.
-Essentially, this many shards can be lost while still being able to recover the original data.
+- `expected_shards`: The amount of shards which are generated when the data is encoded.
+Essentially, this is the amount of shards which is needed to be able to recover the data, and some disposable shards which could be lost.
+The amount of disposable shards can be calculated as `expected_shards - minimal_shards`.
 - `redundant_groups`: The amount of groups which one should be able to loose while still being able to recover the original data.
 - `redundant_nodes`: The amount of nodes that can be lost in every group